micheal-el07/contact-manager/README.md

 11. Give JWT upon successful login

 API Endpoint:

-/api/user :
-GET:
+/api/register:

+(Public) POST : Registering new user for the system.

+/api/login:

+(Public) POST : Login into the system, token will be given for every successful login.

+/api/user:

+(Private) GET: Retrieve lists of all users

-POST:
+(Private) POST:

-UPDATE:
+(Private) UPDATE:

-DELETE:
+(Private) DELETE:

-/api/contact :
-GET:
+/api/contact:

+(Private) GET: Retrieve all of the contacts

-POST:
+(Private) POST:

-UPDATE:
+(Private) UPDATE:

-DELETE:
+(Private) DELETE:

+/api/contact/id:

+(Private) GET: Get all contacts for the specified ID

+(Private) POST:

+(Private) UPDATE: Update the contacts of the specified ID

+(Private) DELETE: Delete the contact of the specified ID